BartMassey/advent-of-code-2016/README.md

 change; added an `update` directory with the shell scripts I used to quickly go through all 25 days.

+I also updated the MD5 digest stuff from `rust-crypto`, which is very stale and has security warnings, to `md-5`, which is apparently fine.

 Hopefully it's better now.
 I tagged the revision from 2017 as `v2` if you want to see the old stuff.